Macrometacorp/docs/docs/photoniq/vwrs/troubleshoot-vwrs.md

 }
 ```

+## VWRs EdgeWorker exceeding PM_USER space

+The VWRs EdgeWorker uses Akamai's Property Manager user-defined variables.
+The maximum limit supported by Akamai EdgeWorkers is 1024 bytes.
+If this limit is exceeded, the
+following error message is displayed by the library code: `Setting metadata variable would exceed total variable size limit`.

 ## Report Status Codes

 When running library code, the library provides status codes to inform users about limitations and issues in the form of four-letter codes.
 These status codes are stored in the PMUSER_VWRS_STATUS_CODE variable.